 Mix up the loaf ingredients and spread out half of the meat mixture, like so, onto plastic wrap, add a layer of mozzarella cheese, roll up with the aid of the plastic wrap, and place seam side down in a 8 x 4 inch loaf pan, you could make this recipe into one large loaf if you like, however it bakes up better when made in smaller portions.

 So there you have it another old family favorite.
 Thanks Lynn.
-That’s my mom 😉 I’ve got a few other old faves up my sleeve and a few recipes that I just plain need to redo, because the first time I shared them my photos were hideous, well hideouser (that’s a word, I’m calling it) than they are now.
-Honestly, I like photography, but I’m not a fussy person, I don’t love setting up a shot, messing with the light, having all sorts of props, I just want to share family recipes with you, if you haven’t noticed I’m not going for any blog awards here, after seven years I’m happy to simply share food, and life through this blog, and thankful that the good Lord has blessed me by allowing it to bring in some grocery money (literally I just did my taxes…nightmarish, in the end there was no money left for groceries, but hey this didn’t start out being about money and I dare say it won’t end being about money) so what more could I ask for?
-I get to share my passion for food, hopefully inspiring families to stay home and eat together around the dinner table (seriously a prehistoric notion), maybe save some cash-o-la, and while doing so create good solid family bonds, and food memories.
+That’s my mom.
+I’ve got a few other old faves up my sleeve and a few recipes that I just plain need to redo, because the first time I shared them my photos were hideous, well hideouser (that’s a word, I’m calling it) than they are now.
+Honestly, I like photography, but I’m not a fussy person, I don’t love setting up a shot, messing with the light, having all sorts of props, I just want to share family recipes with you!
+It is my passion sharing my recipes and food inspirations with you.
+Hopefully, inspiring families to stay home, eat together around the dinner table, maybe save some cash-o-la: and while doing so create good solid family bonds, and food memories.

 Nothing better than that!

 - 2 pounds lean ground beef

 - 24 ounces jarred marinara sauce, meatless 1 cup used in meatloaf remainder used to top or for pasta on the side